A second opinion is when another doctor (in addition to your regular doctor) gives you his or her view about:

 - Tell the doctor what tests you already had.

-- Ask the questions you have on your list and encourage your friend or loved one to ask any questions that he or she may have.
+- Ask the questions you have on your list.
+Encourage your friend or loved one to ask any questions that he or she may have.

 The second doctor may ask you to get additional tests as a result of the visit.
 Medicare will help pay for these tests just as it helps pay for other services that are medically necessary.